ga-curriculum/intro-to-mongoose/schemas-and-models/README.md

 > 💡 Note that the last three types are specific to Mongoose, not standard JavaScript types.

+> In JavaScript, the *new* keyword is used before a Mongoose schema to create an instance of that schema.
+This process constructs a new schema object, applying the structure and rules defined in the schema blueprint to the data that will be stored in the database.
+Schema is a class provided by Mongoose, with all of the prebuilt options for what data *could* look like.

 ## Mongoose models

-In Mongoose, a schema can be compiled into a model.
-A model acts as the primary interface for database operations through a variety of inbuilt methods.
-It uses the schema to ensure that new data conforms to a predefined structure.

-To clarify the relationship between a schema and a model, consider this analogy: a schema is like a cooking recipe, detailing the ingredients and the steps needed.
-The model acts as the kitchen, with the staff and tools necessary to handle the recipe.
-The kitchen staff can create food by following the recipe, but also modify it (update data), serve it (retrieve data), or even discard it (delete data) as needed.
-In this process, the resulting dish is the document in our MongoDB database.

-To create a model and validate data against a schema, we use the [*`mongoose.model`*](https://mongoosejs.com/docs/models.html#compiling) method.
-Once compiled, models are typically exported from the file in which they are defined, allowing them to be used throughout the codebase.
+After establishing a schema with Mongoose, the next step is to compile this schema into a model.
+The model in Mongoose is akin to an interactive interface, bringing the schema's blueprint to life.
+It's the practical tool we use to interact with the database for various operations.

+- Models are essential for performing database operations like creating, reading, updating, and deleting (CRUD) records.
+They provide an array of built-in methods for these tasks.

+- The model ensures that any new data introduced to the database conforms to the predefined structure laid out by the schema.
+This keeps your data consistent and reliable.

+To better understand the relationship between a schema and a model, let's use an analogy.
+Imagine the schema as a detailed architectural blueprint for a house, outlining its structure, the types of materials to be used, and specific design elements.
+The model, in this context, is like the construction team equipped with tools and knowledge to build the house.
+They follow the blueprint to construct the house (creating and manipulating documents in the database), ensuring everything is as per the design (schema).
+Just as a construction team can modify parts of the house or even demolish it, the model can update or delete data in the database, all while adhering to the blueprint's guidelines.

+ To compile a schema into a model, we use the [*`mongoose.model`*](https://mongoosejs.com/docs/models.html#compiling) method.
+This method takes two primary arguments:

+- A string that specifies the singular version of the model's name.
+- The schema to be compiled into a model.

+For example:

 ```javascript
 // Compile the schema into a model: